 - How colleges act as incubators for Mimetic Desire

-- How stories we tell ourselves compel us to prioritize our behaviours - Anand Gandhi : Culture we consume is as important as food.
-So, keep an eye on our media diet?
+- How the stories we tell ourselves compel us to prioritize our behaviours - Anand Gandhi: Culture we consume is to our brains as food is to our body?
+So, let’s keep an eye on our media diet?

 - The Egg by Andy Weir[story, animated video: Novelty is the key; it deals with the purpose of life the best, cause it shows how death doesn’t matter (you were/are/will still be alive in other forms), but also shows that what you do in your lifetime is important and valuable to reach the end goal of humanity.

 - Choose one of five: Andrew Scott reads Edith Sampson’s speech at a graduation ceremony about what one can with a degree now that one has it.

 - Fundamentals of Data Visualization: Guide on presenting data in practical and aesthetic ways.

 - Missing semester IAP 2020 @ MIT: General introduction to some computing tools like UNIX shell, Git and more.
 Supplementary: The Good Research Code Handbook

 - An Introduction to the History and Philosophy of Science: Helps you appreciate what science is, and how we (humans) make it.

 - Overleaf: To collaborate on LaTeX documents.
 You can also host your own overleaf server for added privacy.

 - Google Slides: I am trying to move to an entirely LaTeX workflow, but this is just more convenient for collaborations.